Henrikarba/factory-calculator/README.md

 2. Select "Computer" as target item
 3. Set factory count to 10
 4. Click "Show Tree"
-5. The calculator shows exactly what resources you need to produce 10 Computer factories
+5. The calculator shows exactly what resources you need to have 10 Computer factories running